Check Website Reputation with Our Website Safety Checker

 Any HTTPS-encrypted website would have the 'https' on the address bar.
 Along with the padlock on the browser's navigation bar, this will let you know that the website you are visiting is safe.
 Never enter your sensitive personal data if the website doesn't have the padlock on the browser's navigation bar.

-Check website safety tools, like Web Inspector, will help you check if a specific website or URL is safe.
+Website safety checker tools, like Web Inspector, will help you check if a specific website or URL is safe.
 You just need to enter the URL in the search box and hit "Enter".

-For website owners, you can use cWatch Web to scan and remove malware from your site quickly.
+For website owners, you can use cWatch Website Security - Online Tool to scan and remove malware from your site quickly.

 Do a Whois Lookup to Check Website Reputation

 It's always good to do a Whois lookup to know who owns the website, when it was registered, the contact number and such information.
 It's easy to do and gives you all necessary details to test Is this Website Safe and to check website reputation.

 Call 'Em Up!

-Check if website is safe if the company that owns the website is legitimate, you can just find their contact details and call them up.
+Check if a website is safe if the company that owns the website is legitimate, you can just find their contact details and call them up.
 You could also judge, based on the response, if the company is legit or not.
 An informal response could even suggest that something is wrong with the company and the website.